 “They were getting skills training, which, clearly, aren’t on display right at the moment.
 You REALLY need to go away,” Mrs DebtMan said.
 “Come back in about four weeks.”

 Mrs DebtMan was right.
 I won’t attend the next few weeks.
 I’ll sleep in Saturday mornings.
-And I’ll come back in September and they’ll be killing it.
+And I’ll come back later and they’ll be killing it.